I see an error about Websockets, what should I do?

-All Vevox clients (native and web-based attendee apps, and the web dashboard) make use of persistent TCP connections to enable the server to push state changes directly to the client.
-In the case of the dashboard and the HTML web apps, this is done through a WebSocket connection on port 443 (HTTPS).
-In the case of the native attendee apps, this is also done on port 443, however the traffic is not HTTPS.
+To facilitate this, we use websockets and in the case of our dashboard and the HTML web app this is done through port 443 (HTTPS).
+In the case of the native participant apps (iOS and Android), this is also done on port 443, however the traffic is not HTTPS.
 Instead, it is TLS-encrypted TCP traffic using a proprietary protocol at the layer 7 (Application) layer.
-(TLS is sometimes referred to as SSL, however TLS is technically the correct name).

-The persistent connection is a requirement for all clients; there is no “fall back” to a non-persistent connection mechanism.
-Therefore, customers’ networks must allow for these sorts of connections otherwise operation will fail.
+The persistent connection is a requirement, there is no “fall back” to a non-persistent connection mechanism.
+Therefore, your network must allow for these sorts of connections otherwise operation will fail.
 Proxy servers or firewalls that disallow connections of this type should be configured to allow them for Vevox.
-Also, DPI firewalls/routers that inspect traffic on port 443 and disallow traffic that is not HTTPS should be configured to allow our proprietary connection to succeed, otherwise native attendee apps will be unable to operate (however, all web apps will operate fine).
+Also, DPI firewalls/routers that inspect traffic on port 443 and disallow traffic that is not HTTPS should be configured to allow our proprietary connection to succeed.